kirazero17/aws-fcj-workshop-tags/content/4-Cfn-tagging/4.1-Cfn-guard/_index.md

 For full details on the options of CloudFormation Guard and example use cases outside of tagging, see the documentation AWS CloudFormation Guard

-### Install Guard in the AWS Cloud9 environment
+### Install Guard in your Dev environment
-1. Open the AWS Cloud9 terminal, and run the following commands.
+1. Open the AWS Cloud9/VSCode Server terminal, and run the following commands.

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/aws-cloudformation/cloudformation-guard/main/install-guard.sh | sh